AI Sales Roleplay

 What’s the Right Framework for Measuring Sales Productivity?

-Measuring sales productivity is limited to a few metrics.
+Measuring sales productivity is not limited to a few metrics.
 Rather, it’s a system.

 If you only measure revenue per rep or activity volume, you miss what’s actually driving (or stalling) growth.